-Regulation G contains an antifraud provision prohibiting the publication of any non-GAAP financial measure that, taken together with the information accompanying that measure and any other accompanying discussion, contains an untrue statement of a material fact or omits to state a material fact necessary in order to make the presentation of the non-GAAP financial measure, in light of the circumstances under which it is presented, not misleading.120 However, non-compliance with Regulation G does not in itself affect any person's liability in a private cause of action under the antifraud provisions of Exchange Act Section 10(b) or Rule 10b-5 thereunder.
-An issuer that fails to comply with Regulation G could be subject to an SEC enforcement action under Regulation G and, if warranted by the facts and circumstances, an enforcement action under Exchange Act Section 10(b) and Rule 10b-5.121
+Whenever a company subject to Regulation G publicly discloses material information that includes a non-GAAP financial measure (other than in SEC filings that are covered by Item 10(e) of Regulation S-K as discussed below), it is required to accompany that disclosure with a presentation of the most directly comparable financial measure calculated and presented in accordance with GAAP118 and a quantitative reconciliation of the two measures (with an exception applicable to forward-looking information).119 light of the circumstances under which it is presented, not misleading.
+120 However, non-compliance with Regulation G does not in itself affect any person's liability in a private cause of action under the antifraud provisions of Exchange Act Section 10(b) or Rule 10b-5 thereunder.
+An issuer that fails to comply with Regulation G could be subject to an SEC enforcement action under Regulation G and, if warranted by the facts and circumstances, an enforcement action under Exchange Act Section 10(b) and Rule 10b-5.
+121